biegehydra/LibPostalNetDockerContainer/readme.md

 ## Instructions to run docker container locally

-When running this project in a docker container locally, you will want to take advantage of layer caching.
+When running this project in a docker container locally, you will want to take advantage of layer caching; because installing LibPostal in a container takes a lot of time.
 To do this, open command prompt in the root of the project (with the docker file) and run the following

 ```
 docker build -t libpostalnet:v1 .